NIDDK and ISAC Kidney Engineering

 Purpose

-1. To assemble a group of creative individuals from diverse scientific backgrounds to address the growing problem of end-stage renal disease by replacing kidney functions, specifically focused on filtration and glomerular function.
+1. Gather creative experts to address end‑stage renal disease by focusing on filtration and glomerular function.

 Draft Agenda/Outline: